6.8 Media literacy and safe use of new media

 - Jugendschutzgesetz (JuSchG)

 The Protection of Young Persons Act (Jugendschutzgesetz, JuSchG) of 23 July 2002 is the legal basis for protecting children and adolescents from any harm to their mental, psychological and physical welfare.
 It stipulates age limits for public film screenings (Section 11), for data media with films and games (Section 12) and labelling of films (Section 14), for instance.
+The Protection of Young Persons Act (JuSchG geändert) was amended in April 2021.
+In the main, the amendments focused on media protection with regard to online and digital worlds.

 The Inter-State Agreement on Youth Protection in the Media (Jugendmedienschutz-Staatsvertrag, JMStV) of the German federal states is the universally applicable legal basis for youth protection concerning radio, TV and the internet.
 It stipulates when and how certain media content may be broadcast or otherwise distributed.
 The aim is to protect children and adolescents from content in electronic information or communication media that interfere with or endanger their development or education.
 In addition, it affords protection from content in electronic information or communication media that violates their human dignity or any other legal interests protected by the criminal code (Strafgesetzbuch).